SophieH93/letsgetquizzicle/README.md

 ## User Goals:
 * For the game to be responsive on mobile, tablet & desktop.
-* Visual interaction to draw the client in.
+* Visual interaction to draw the player in.
+* Different choice of difficulty levels to suit a wider ranger of players.
+* Countdown timer to make the game more exciting as not only will the player have the challenge of answering the correct question but also be restricted in time.
+* Point system to reward the player with the correct answer to the question.
+* Scoreboard at the end of the game to show the top 5 players.

 ## User Story:
 * As a user, I would like to play a game with different difficulty levels.